konmik/nucleus/README.md

 While most applications work without such capabilities, their absence is an obvious bug that just sits there and waits for a user who pressed "Login" button while being in a subway and switched to another application because his network connection was too slow.
-Bugs that almost any application produce in such "edge cases" are numerous.
+Bugs that almost any application produce in such cases are numerous.

 Android docs are covering such problems very briefly, take a look at: